juiian7/ApateJS-Retro/README.md

 **NOTE:**

-Normaly the functions get bound.
+Normally the functions get bound.
 Use `this.` to access all associated properties.
-When setting it directly you may bind `this` youself.
+When setting it directly you may bind `this` yourself.

 New events with own names like `physicUpdate` can also be created.
 Make sure `allowOwnEvents` is set to `true` in when the constructor is called.

-When an entity is executed by apate throught a scene, access `this.apate` to get the current running instance.
+When an entity is executed by apate through a scene, access `this.apate` to get the current running instance.

 ```js
 var entity = new Entity({ allowOwnEvents: true });